About the CUNY Catalog

 The University licenses a large number of information resources which are available to the entire CUNY community.
 In addition to this core group of ebooks, databases, and archives, individual campuses offer a rich range of additional electronic resources to support local needs.
 Ebooks, online reference collections, full texts of journal articles and electronic journals, as well as document delivery extend services beyond print collections available within library buildings.

 CUNY libraries provide a host of options to get research support online.
 Almost all campus libraries respond to phone and e-mail inquiries and some offer instant or text messaging.
 Nine college libraries have gone further by joining an international consortium that offers their students librarian assistance 24/7.
 The nine libraries are at Baruch, Brooklyn, Hunter, Lehman, Queens, and Staten Island Colleges, Borough of Manhattan and Bronx Community Colleges, and the Graduate Center.

 - Borough of Manhattan Community College >>

 - Lehman College >>

-The University’s multimedia collection supports City University of New York instruction and research.
-Represented in the CUNY Libraries and Instructional Media Departments is a large collection of graphics and media resources in VHS, DVD and other formats that can be used to enhance classroom presentations or to support students in lab work as supplements to classroom instruction.
+The University's multimedia collection supports City University of New York instruction and research.
+The CUNY Libraries and Instructional Media Departments hold a large collection of graphics and media resources in VHS, DVD and other formats that can be used to enhance classroom presentations or to support students in lab work as supplements to classroom instruction.

-All media titles currently owned by the individual colleges can be found in CUNY+ our on-line catalog that is available on every CUNY campus.
-These collections, developed locally by each of the CUNY Libraries reside in various library and media departments across the University.
-Further information on each collection, and loan policies can be found on each CUNY library’s home page.
+All media titles currently owned by the individual colleges can be found in CUNY's online library catalog.
+These collections, developed locally by each of the CUNY Libraries, reside in various library and media departments across the University.
+Further information on each collection, and loan policies can be found on each CUNY library's website.

 In addition, several media centers support active graphic, video, and multimedia production facilities, several offer satellite downlink capabilities, and all offer consultation in electronic media support for classroom instruction.
 Please consult the individual colleges' directory for further information.